shubham-IISc/Swiggy-TechStein-2018/README.md

 # Swiggy-TechStein-2018
 **Swiggy TechStein Open Hackathon 2018**

 Present day swiggy reccomendations are restaurand based.
-But food items available in any recommended restaurant is so diverse that it does not look like a recommendation from pespective of user's taste.
+But food items available in any recommended restaurant is so diverse that it does not look like a recommendation from perspective of user's taste.

 For example, if I like chinese food, I would like to be recommended more variety in chinese food from those restaurants which have been liked by many users having similar taste like me.